Dlurak/dloolFrontend/README.md

 ## A digital and collaborative homework book

 Dlool is the digital version of a homework book.
 And it is collaborative.
 Classical homework books have a lot of problems, also a lot of people use tablets in school and don't have any folders but still an analog homework book.
-With Dlool there is a gogod solution to this problem.
+With Dlool there is a good solution to this problem.
 There are even more problems here is a table with some problems:

 | Problem                                    | Solution                                                                      |
 | ------------------------------------------ | ----------------------------------------------------------------------------- |